bulentozel/omterms/README.rst

       analysis.
    -  extract n-grams where n=1,2,3

-5. Definitions and Assumptions
+4. Definitions and Assumptions
 ------------------------------

 Assumptions
 ~~~~~~~~~~~

--  In the current state of the task it is assumed that a document's
+-  At the comparison stage, it is assumed that a document's terms tend
-   terms tend to be relatively frequent within the document as compared
+   to be relatively frequent within the document as compared to an
-   to an external reference corpus.
+   external reference corpus.
 However, it should be noted this
    assumption is contested in the field.
 See the paper by Chuang et el.

 -  Condidering the fact that the crawler is used to aggregate